solendil/ConnectFour/README.md

 * A very important shortcoming : node.js cannot deal with [long running processes](https://stadolf.wordpress.com/2012/05/10/dealing-concurrently-with-long-running-blocking-tasks-in-node-js/) without stalling its I/O. Workarounds for this problem are hard and convoluted, and are not implemented here.
 As a result, when the AI thinks, the server stops responding.
 * [Sessions](https://github.com/expressjs/session) allow for many simultaneous games.
 * Only playing vs. AI is supported for the moment (no human vs. human).
+* Server [sessions do not expire](http://stackoverflow.com/questions/22354004/setting-node-js-express-session-expiration-time-in-sessionstore-in-stead-of-in-c), which is a potential DOS vector, a dedicated middleware is required.